sadsonmk/alx-low_level_programming/0x00-hello_world/README.md

 The file 100-intel is for generating the assembly code (Intel syntax) of a C code and save it in an output file.

+The file 101-quote.c is for printing text to the standard error stream.